mattj85/flask-qbittorrent/README.md

 Project runs on port 5000 and the overview page is served as the web root.
 Designed to be run on home LAN, no authentication currently (only to the qbittorrent API)

+Application configuration all done in the src/config/config.py file.
+You'll need to set the host for the qbittorrent-nox instance, and the download path.
+Plex options can be ignored for now, plex module not yet available.

 ### Active downloads
 ![](/images/active-downloads.png)